 III.
-THE QUALIFYING EXAM
+THE ORAL QUALIFYING EXAM

-A. Student Guidelines for the Qualifying Exam
+A. Student Guidelines for the ORAL Qualifying Exam

-1. When are you ready for your qualifying exam?
+1. When are you ready for your oral qualifying exam?

-The exams are generally taken at the end of the student's sixth quarter (second year), although this timing is dependent on the course work essential for the student's program.
-The student must have completed ALL course work requirements prior to the written and oral qualifying exams.
+The exams are generally taken at the end of the student's 9th quarter (third year), although this timing is dependent on the course work essential for the student's program.
+The student must have completed ALL course work requirements prior to the written proposal and oral qualifying exams.
 The Graduate Advisor and the Chair of the Qualifying Exam Committee will check the student's file to ensure that he/she can proceed to the next step.
 The student should meet individually with each examination committee member to discuss the materials that the student is responsible for during the written and oral qualifying exams.

-2. Composition of the Qualifying Exam Committee
+2. Composition of the Oral Qualifying Exam Committee

 The Qualifying Committee consists of five members.
 Four of the members should be BPHY Program faculty.
 The student should select the members of the Qualifying Exam Committee with the aid of the major professor and Graduate Advisor.
 The selection is subject to approval by the BPHY Graduate Advisor and Graduate Division.
 All committee members must be members of the Academic Senate.
 The student's major professor is not permitted to serve on this committee.
 Any Academic Senate member may be present at the oral exam.
-Use the following form to submit your nomination for the Oral Qualifying Exam Committee: https://ucrbsgsac.wufoo.com/forms/BPHY-oral-qual-exam-committee-nomination-form/
+Use the following form to submit your nomination for the Oral Qualifying Exam Committee: R'Grad (ucr.edu) "Nomination of Oral Qualifying Exam Committee.
+2-3 weeks before the exam.

-3. Scheduling of the Qualifying Exam
+3. Scheduling of the Oral Qualifying Exam